moaazelsokary/Space-Mission-Dashboard/README.md

 ## Tool Used
 Microsoft Excel
-In this project i went through a certain process to ensure the accuracy of my insights, This process includes the following phases :
 - Understanding the Meta Data
 - Modeling the data using Power Pivot
 - EDA [Exploratory Data Analysis]